 Jill Freidberg is a documentary filmmaker, oral historian, radio producer, and youth media educator.

-She got her start in the mid-90s, pulling long hours in the editing suite for Bill Nye the Science Guy.
-Since then, she has edited, directed, shot, and/or produced five award-winning feature-length documentaries, three national PBS series, countless documentary shorts, and several oral history projects.
+Freidberg has edited, directed, shot, and/or produced five award-winning feature-length documentaries, three national PBS series, countless documentary shorts, several oral history projects, and a handful of radio features.
 Between 2003 and 2008, Freidberg worked primarily in southern Mexico, producing, directing, and editing two award-winning documentaries.
 It was during this time that she got to interview her greatest hero, the late Uruguayan author Eduardo Galeano.

 Freidberg teaches documentary film production, oral history, and audio storytelling at the University of Washington Bothell.
 Prior to joining the University of Washington, she taught in the Film and Video Communications program at Seattle Central Community College, where she instructed second-year students in directing, production, story development, writing, and editing.
 She also mentors for Reel Grrls, teaching media production and media literacy to girls between the ages of 12 and 18.